fbarrento/data-factory/README.md

 </p>

 ------

+## Stop Writing Arrays in Your Tests: Use Array and Data Object Factories

 **The modern test data factory for PEST.** Write cleaner, more maintainable PHP tests with expressive factories.

 Inspired by Laravel's Eloquent factories, Data Factory brings the same elegant API to any PHP project—no framework required.